-If you need to access the equipment from outside campus, you must apply for opening the port according to the manual of IPDB for opening/blocking the port.
+If you need to access equipment from outside campus, please follow the "IP Address

+Management System/Port Release Application System Instruction Manual" to apply to have a port opened.
 If the equipment with the IP address is not required to access from/to outside campus, you can apply for blocking the interactive communication.